vinhboy/CGI-POC/README.md

 4. Karma
 5. Grunt
 6. DropWizard v1.0.0
+7. GULP

+A list of of all of our technologies is provided:[Technology List](https://github.com/CGI-Zahid/CGI-POC/blob/README_Evidence/README_Evidence/Technology/PQVP%20Tool%20List.xlsx).
+The rows highlighted in green on the spreadsheet are the open source technologies.

 **m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used;**